 Though it may look tricky, building layered shots is pretty easy to do.
 It just takes a steady hand.

-Most layered shots are added in a specific order according to the weight of the alcohol, with the heaviest being the first (usually that means the one with the most sugar) and the lightest alcohol floating on top.
+Most layered shots are added in a specific order according to the density or weight of the alcohol, with the heaviest being the first (usually that means the one with the most sugar) and the lightest alcohol floating on top.

 The key to keeping the alcohols separate is not to pour the layers “into” each other, but rather “over” each one by using the surface tension of each layer to keep them separate.